-- 16 The installer determines the remaining RPMs to upgrade.
-Press Enter to continue. - 17 The installer stops Veritas Cluster Server (VCS) processes but the applications continue to run.
-Type y to continue.

-The installer performs prechecks, uninstalls old RPMs, and installs the new RPMs.
-It performs post-installation tasks, and the configuration for the upgrade.

-18 Type y or n to help Symantec improve the automated installation.

-- 19 If you have network connection to the Internet, the installer checks for updates. - If updates are discovered, you can apply them now. - 20 A prompt message appears to ask if the user would like to read the summary file.
-You can choose v if you want to read the install summary file. - 21 Upgrade application to the supported version. - 22 To upgrade VCS or Storage Foundation High Availability (SFHA) on the Coordination Point (CP) server systems to version 6.0.1, upgrade all the application clusters to 6.0.1.
-You then upgrade VCS or SFHA on the CP server systems.
+- 17 The installer stops Veritas Cluster Server (VCS) processes but the applications continue to run.
+Type y to continue. - The installer performs prechecks, uninstalls old RPMs, and installs the new RPMs.
+It performs post-installation tasks, and the configuration for the upgrade. - 18 Type y or n to help Symantec improve the automated installation. - 19 If you have network connection to the Internet, the installer checks for updates.
+If updates are discovered, you can apply them now. - 20 A prompt message appears to ask if the user would like to read the summary file.
+You can choose y if you want to read the install summary file. - 21 Upgrade application to the supported version. - 22 To upgrade VCS or Storage Foundation High Availability (SFHA) on the Coordination Point (CP) server systems to version 6.0.4, upgrade VCS or SFHA on the CP server systems.
+You then upgrade all the application clusters to 6.0.4.